 Focus on diversity and inclusion

 Upholding employees from a mixture of age, gender, and cultural backgrounds allows for varying perspectives and life experiences that can enrich your company in many ways.
 Diversity protects your teams from groupthink, tears down biases, and creates rich discussions.

 To educate employees on equity and justice, you can develop periodic training.
 Encourage employees to explore their opinions in open discussions; with vulnerability comes trust.
-Work like this has been proven to pay off — diverse workforces perform 12 percent better than non-diverse teams.
+Work like this has been proven to pay off — Diverse companies, as reported by McKinsey, outperform less diverse ones by 36% in terms of profitability. than non-diverse teams.

 Involve remote employees

 Work-from-home is more common than ever.
-One survey from March found that 88 percent of organizations have encouraged or required employees to work remotely due to coronavirus.
+Upwork's research indicates that by 2025, remote work in the U.S. will see a substantial 87% increase from pre-pandemic levels, with 36.2 million Americans expected to work remotely.
 To help employees maintain their productivity and connectedness, communication is key.
 You should set up additional virtual check ins, introduce video-conference meetings, and utilize pulse surveys.

 Foster career growth